 Welcome back to Biophilic Moodboards, the monthly column where we explore biophilic design...one moodboard at a time!

-This month is the turn of seasons: what it means to keep ourselves connected to them and how it can benefit our health and wellbeing.
+In this month’s episode, we’re looking into the importance of seasons in interior design: what it means to keep ourselves connected to them and how this can benefit our health and wellbeing.

-The whole idea behind biophilic design is that the contact with nature is beneficial to our health and wellbeing.
+The whole idea behind biophilic design is that the connection with nature is beneficial to our health and wellbeing.

 Even though we now have other tools to know what time it is, we’re still inherently connected with nature and we look to its changes to define the passing of seasons.
 In winter it snows, in spring flowers bloom and so on.

-Looking at nature is a way of acknowledging that we’re part of a bigger evolving whole.
-And it’s this feeling of belonging and connection that makes us feel better.
-In practice, this happens subconsciously and it's not always easy to realize it.
-One way to become aware of it is thinking at the opposite scenario.
-Imagine to spend a full year in a place where you can’t look out of any window and all you see is the furniture around you.
+This happens subconsciously and it's not always easy to realize it.
+But one way to become aware of it is by thinking about the opposite scenario.
+Imagine spending one entire year in a place where you can’t look out of any window and all you see is the furniture around you.
 Some people would feel anxious, others depressed or just bored, but I think we can all agree it would feel pretty sterile overall.

 The last thing we want is our homes to be sterile, depressing and boring, and keeping the connection with nature alive is an invaluable strategy to avoid that.

-So here are few tips on how to transition our homes across seasons and actively feel part of our beautiful world!
+So here are few tips on how to transition an interior space across seasons and actively feel part of our beautiful world!

 Enjoy the outdoor view

-Yes, it's that simple!
-That's clearly going to be an easy game if you have a dazzling view, but even if your view is more of a regular one, you can make the most out of it by taking it into account when deciding on your space planning and furniture placement.
+The benefits of enjoying the outdoor view are clear when speaking of a dazzling view.
+But even if your view is more of a regular one, you can make the most of it by taking it into account when designing your space layout.

-For instance, if your living room window looks into nature, place your sofa and chairs in a way that will allow you to take a peak outdoors.
-Or create a reading corner next to the window for a dedicated nature-contemplation corner (for more tips on it, I've dedicated a full post to how to create a cozy corner at home).
+For instance, if your living room window looks into nature, place your sofa in a way that will allow you to take a peak outdoors.
+Or create a cozy corner next to the window for an area dedicated to nature-contemplation.

 Every season has its specific natural features and bringing them indoors is an easy and affordable way of following the seasons in our homes.

-Here are some seasonal natural features that I like to use:
+Here are some seasonal natural features to use as accessories:

 - Spring: flowers, blossoms.